 - Family and Community Health

-Hardin County, named in honor of the Hardin Family of Liberty was established in 1853 from sections of Liberty and Jefferson Counties.
+Hardin County, named in honor of the Hardin Family of Liberty, was established in 1853 from sections of both Liberty and Jefferson Counties.
 The logging town of Kountze has been the county seat since 1886.

 The County is fairly diversified agriculturally with producers in beef cattle, hay production, row crops, nurseries and hunting leases.
 Hardin County also has the largest Blueberry production in the area.

 Recreation in Hardin County includes hiking through the Big Thicket, fishing along Village Creek and touring historical treasures.
 There are also ample opportunities for hunting and fishing.